iagoleal/iagoleal.github.io/content/posts/sample-distributions.md

 You can use that the $f_i$ are probability densities to deduce that $\lambda > 0$ and $C_i = \lambda$ are the only admissible constants.
-The reason is because their tail has to go to zero and they must integrate to one.
+The reasons are their tail has to go to zero and they must integrate to one.

 $$ \begin{array}{ll}
 \lim_{t \to \infty} C_i e^{-\lambda t} = 0 &\iff \lambda > 0, \\